 White Earth Reservation is located in Becker, Clearwater, and Mahnomen counties in north-central Minnesota.
 Created in 1867 by a treaty between the United States and the Mississippi Band of Chippewa Indians, it is one of seven Chippewa reservations in Minnesota.
 This website features, the mission and goals of the Tribal Council, a history and map of White Earth, past issues of the Tribal newspaper Anishinaabeg Today, Employment opportunities, calender events and more.

-White Earth Tribal and Community College (WETCC), an Anishinaabe controlled liberal arts institution of higher education, is dedicated to educational excellence through provision of a culturally relevant curriculum, in partnership with students, staff, community, and industry.
+White Earth Tribal and Community College (WETCC), an Anishinaabe controlled institution of higher learning dedicated to academic excellence grounded in Anishinaabe culture, values, and traditions.

 White Earth Land Recover Project (WELRP) is a nonprofit founded and run by Winona LaDuke.
 The mission of the White Earth Land Recovery Project is to facilitate recovery of the original land base of the White Earth Indian Reservation, while preserving and restoring traditional practices of sound land stewardship, language fluency, community development, and strengthening our spiritual and cultural heritage.